How to Start a Sandwich Shop

 – Working capital to cover the first 3 to 6 months of payroll, lease, insurance, etc.

-How much can you potentially make owning a sandwich shop?
+How much can a sandwich shop owner make?

 Sandwich shop profits can vary dramatically depending on factors like the shop’s size, location, profit margins, and years in business.
 While data on independent shop profits isn’t available, franchise profit data can give you a rough idea of sandwich shop profitability.
 Lennys Grill & Subs reports that a free-standing sub shop brings in average gross sales of $657,963 per year.
 Buying into this franchise requires an investment of $193,344 to $449,399.
 Mashed notes that Jersey Mike’s franchise owners make approximately $73,000 per year.
 Starting a Jersey Mike’s franchise costs between $237,419 and $766,971.
 A business owner with a good idea, a well-thought-out business plan, and effective marketing could stand to do well in this industry.